getnamingo/registrar/docs/install-whmcs.md

 chmod -R 755 /var/www/html/whmcs/modules/registrars/NAME
 ```

-5. Go to Settings > Apps & Integrations in the admin panel, search for "Namingo EPP NAME" and then activate "Namingo EPP NAME".
+5. Go to Settings > Apps & Integrations in the admin panel, search for [MODULE] and then activate.

 6. Configure from Configuration -> System Settings -> Domain Registrars.